jimnarey/amiga-600-build/README.md

 Select the newly defined disk in the **Set Drive Type** window when it reappears and click on **OK**.

-Back in the main HDToolbox window, with the SD/CF drive selected, click on ‘Save Changes to Drive’.
+Back in the main HDToolbox window, with the SD/CF drive selected, click on **Save Changes to Drive**.

 With the drive selected, click on **Partition Drive**.